 Union of types and expressions.
 The property value is a union of DFDL expression and exactly one of the other types.
 The expression must resolve to a value of the other type.

 Example: Below are two examples of the dfdl:length property.
-One uses an expression, the other unsigned integer.
+One uses an expression that resolves to an unsigned integer, the other a literal unsigned integer.

-length='{ ../hdr/len }'
+length='{ xs:unsignedInt(../hdr/len) }'

 length='14'